ichortower/HatMouseLacey/README.md

 It's not required, but I think you'll have the best experience with her if you start a new save, since she has some Year 1 dialogue.

+I also recommend not snooping around in the mod files, since you may find spoilers in there, and I think it's fun to discover things and be surprised.
+Of course, if you like spoilers, be my guest; I can't stop you.

 ## Requirements
 This mod has only two dependencies: